omnidotdev/garden/README.md

 # 🌱 Garden

-Omni Garden specification
+Omni Garden specification and visualizer app.

 For a reference implementation, check out the [Omniverse](https://github.com/omnidotdev/verse).

+## Why "Garden"?

+*Cultivation**.
+A garden is a place where plants are grown and cultivated, and one's ecosystem thrives on this same approach.

+## Features

+- A visual representation of an ecosystem of projects and their relationships
+- Composable: point to a garden spec, load it into a node as a "sub-garden"

-## Web App Local Development
+## Local Development (Web App)

-`cd app`, then continue below.
+The app is a landing page and visualizer for Garden schemas. `cd app`, then continue below.

 ### Building and Running